Yuvasri-6677/Yuvasri-6677/README.md

-- 👋 Hi, I’m @Yuvasri-6677
+- 👋 Hi, I’m Yuvasri
 - 👀 I’m interested in exlplore my skills.
 - 🌱 I’m currently learning BE- ECE in Karagam Institute Of technology at Coimbatore
 - 💞️ I’m looking to collaborate on world
-- 📫 How to reach me through github,linkedin
+- 📫 How to reach me yuvasri89394938@gmail.com

 <!---
 Yuvasri-6677/Yuvasri-6677 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.